 |install||3 years ago|

 |.gitignore||3 years ago|

 |LICENSE.md||3 years ago|

 A bare-bones tool to install macOS and a set of packages on a target volume.
-Typically these would be packages that "enroll" the machine into your management system; upon completion of the macOS install these tools would take over and continue the setup and configuration of the machine.
+Typically these are packages that "enroll" the machine into your management system.
+Upon completion of the macOS install, these tools take over and continue the setup and configuration of the machine.

 installr is designed to run in Recovery boot (and also possibly Internet Recovery), allowing you to reinstall a machine for redeployment.

 If you are preparing a fresh-out-of-the-box machine, consider NOT reinstalling macOS and just installing your additional packages. bootstrappr can help you with that task.

 install/ directory.
 This must be a "full" installer, containing the

 install/packages directory.
 Ensure all packages you add can be properly installed to volumes other than the current boot volume.